 If you’re looking for a quick recommendation on which social platform to choose, we would definitely advise you to give Weekdone a try.
 It’s simple, yet efficient internal communication platform for teams and weekly progress reports for managers.

-Building organizational communications with OKRs.
+How to build organizational communications with OKRs

 Good goal setting on a company level gives purpose to all employees and makes them work harder.
 And one of the best ways to set goals is the Objective and Key Results (OKR) methodology.